olibre/AlgorithmicPuzzleContest/README.md

 Saturday 9 April 2016, online.

-* There are 27170 competitors having submitted at least one correct answer.
+* 27170 competitors have submitted at least one correct answer.
 * I do not know how many participants have registered to this conext... (who knows?)
-* I suppose there are 29356 competitors having attempted to compete
+* I suppose 29356 competitors have being present (attendees)
   (this is the number of competitors for Problem A Small dataset)

 I have obtained 65 points over 100, my rank is 5884: